MrPrattASH/Robotics-II-Circuit-Python/learning_modules/Programming Tutorials/SOS Blinking LED/README.md

 * Between letters, we wait for 3 units.
 * Between words, we wait for 7 units.

-## Your Challenge
+# Your Challenge
-Fill in the blanks in the code below.
-We want to blink the message SOS, so we need to make our LED:
+Write code inside your "while True" loop to blink the message SOS.
+We need to make our LED:

 1. blink 3 dots (S)
 2. wait for 3 units (between letters)